 Am I a candidate for dentures?

 You may be a candidate for dentures if you have one or more missing teeth in need of replacement.
-Dentures are an affordable dental prosthetic that can be used to restore the look and function of your smile by replacing missing teeth.
+They are an affordable dental prosthetic that can be used to restore the look and function of your smile by replacing missing teeth.
 To determine if dentures are the best tooth replacement option for you, schedule a consultation with your Bradenton dentist today.